cluis-lopez/Pi-K8s/README.md

 The ingredients for the recipe are:

-- 3 x Raspberry Pi: in my case they're two Raspberry Pi 3 with 4 cores, 1GB RAM and one Raspberry Pi 5 with 4 cores and 4GB RAM.
+- **3 x Raspberry Pi**: in my case they're two Raspberry Pi 3 with 4 cores, 1GB RAM and one Raspberry Pi 5 with 4 cores and 4GB RAM.
 The last is confgured as master node while the others are worker nodes.
 1GB RAM is poor but you may run 4/5 Spring-Boot based containers on each as every Spring image container takes about 200MB to run
-- 1 x Standard x86 Laptop: running Ubuntu in my case but I guess could be running Windows as long as you may install and run Docker on it
+- **1 x Standard x86 Laptop**: running Ubuntu in my case but I guess could be running Windows as long as you may install and run Docker on it

 Optional

-- 1 x GeeekPi Raspberry Pi Cluster mini-rack (https://www.amazon.es/dp/B07MW24S61?psc=1&ref=ppx_yo2ov_dt_b_product_details) altough designed for Raspberry Pis 3 & 4 my Raspi5 fits perfectly in the top of the rack.
+- **1 x GeeekPi Raspberry Pi Cluster** mini-rack (https://www.amazon.es/dp/B07MW24S61?psc=1&ref=ppx_yo2ov_dt_b_product_details) altough designed for Raspberry Pis 3 & 4 my Raspi5 fits perfectly in the top of the rack.
 The minirack comes with minifans for each Raspi slot.
 In my case I'm using the official fan for the model 5 so cannot use (there's no enough space) the mini fan of the rack.
-- 1 x Power Supply: to avoid using individual charges for each Raspberry I'm using this MANTO 100W Power supply with 4 USB ports (https://www.amazon.es/dp/B0BRKWCBWG?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+- **1 x Power Supply**: to avoid using individual chargers for each Raspberry I'm using this MANTO 100W Power supply with 4 USB ports (https://www.amazon.es/dp/B0BRKWCBWG?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 100W is more than enough for the three Raspis.
 Each single USB-C port may supply at to 30W which supports even power peaks of the Raspi-5.
-- 1 x TP-Link LS105G 5 port 1Gb switch (https://www.amazon.es/gp/product/B07RPVQY62/ref=ppx_yo_dt_b_asin_title_o00_s01?ie=UTF8&psc=1) to wire each Raspi and avoid using Wifi
+- **1 x TP-Link LS105G 5 port 1Gb switch** (https://www.amazon.es/gp/product/B07RPVQY62/ref=ppx_yo_dt_b_asin_title_o00_s01?ie=UTF8&psc=1) to wire each Raspi and avoid using Wifi

 ## Basic Installation

-1- Install a fresh Raspbian 64 bit image on every node of your future cluster 2- Asign static IP addresses to every node either using reserved IPs on your home DHCP server or manually configuring your /etc/dhcpcd.conf file
+- Install a fresh Raspbian 64 bit image on every node of your future cluster.
+To save memory, use the headless (lite) version of the operating system as you won't use GUI on the Raspis and will access them through ssh
+- Asign static IP addresses to every node either using reserved IPs on your home DHCP server or manually configuring your /etc/dhcpcd.conf file
+- Activate the sshd service using `raspi-config`
-3- Make all the raspis are visible between them, using hostnames through /etc/hosts 4- Modify the cmdline.txt file including, at the end of the single line of the file, this entry: "cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory"
+- Make all the raspis visible between them, using hostnames through /etc/hosts
+- Modify the cmdline.txt file including, at the end of the single line of the file, this entry: `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
-Note: in rapsbian versions <= bullseye, cmdline.txt is under /boot directory.
-In raspbian version >= bookworn file is under /boot/firmware
+_Note: in rapsbian versions <= bullseye, cmdline.txt is under /boot directory.
+In raspbian version >= bookworn file is under /boot/firmware_
-5- Reboot all the nodes in your cluster
+- Reboot all the nodes in your cluster
-6- Chose one of your raspis as master (control plane) of the kubernetes cluster and install K3s on it using:
+- Chose one of your raspis as master (control plane) of the kubernetes cluster and install K3s on it using:
     `curl -sfL http://get.k3s.io | sh -`

-7- Get the key from the master node and record it somewhere:
+- Get the key from the master node and record it somewhere:
     `sudo cat /var/lib/rancher/k3s/server/token`

-8- Install the worker nodes using the following command on every node
-    `curl -sFL http://get.k3s.io | K3S_URL=http://<your_master_node_hostanme_or_ip>:6443 K3S_TOKEN=<your_previously_grabbed_cluster_token> sh -`
+- Install the worker nodes using the following command on every node `curl -sFL http://get.k3s.io | K3S_URL=http://<your_master_node_hostanme_or_ip>:6443 K3S_TOKEN=<your_previously_grabbed_cluster_token> sh -`

-9- Check the installation using
+- Check the installation using
     `sudo kubectl get nodes`

 The command should return a list of cluster nodes like: